Hanif Muhammad – The Original Little Master Before Sunil Gavaskar Came Along

 Hanif Muhammad was born in 1934, moving to Pakistan when he was 13.
 By then his game had already been elaborated in his native Junagadh.
 The story is told of how Hanif Muhammad would bat on after sundown, the unwilling bowlers shifting the game from a side street to the main one, to play on under one of the three lighted lamp posts that the Nawab allowed his subjects.
 After they shifted to Karachi, the boy came under the tutelage of Jeoomal Naoomal, a skilled all-rounder who had appeared in the first Indian Test eleven, at Lord’s in 1932.

 Naoomal spied in the lad a future test player.
-So as to keep up his confidence and prepare him for Test matches played over 30 hours.
+To keep up his confidence and prepare him for Test matches played over 30 hours.
 He instructed the umpires of Karachi most of them his pulls, too never to adjudge Hanif out leg before wicket.
 Hanif was not long out of short pants before he returned to India with Abdul Hafeez Kardar’s team of 1952.
-Also in the side was his eldest brother.
+Also, on the side was his eldest brother.

 Paranjype would have had in mind the Test played in Bombay in the first week of December 1960.
 When Hanif Muhammad batted for almost two days before being out, run out, for 160.
 Four years prior to that innings, Hanif was settling in for the distance on the other side of the globe, at the Kensington Oval in Barbados.
 In this Test the West Indies scored 579, batting first, and dismissed Pakistan for only 106.
 Roy Gilchrist taking four wickets for 32 runs.
 Pakistan following on, Hanif had to carry his teammates through the last three days of the Test.